kwsoft/md-slides/README.md

 # md-slides

-A fun experiment to program a markdown to slides web application built with ChatGPT 4 and Github CoPilot AI tools
+A fun experiment to program a markdown to slides web application built with ChatGPT 4 and Github CoPilot AI tools.